petersmith-hun/domino-platform/modules/binary-executable-agent/README.md

 Domino Platform Binary Executable Agent is responsible for deployments based on directly executable binary packages.
 If you have an application packaged into a Linux binary, and you'd like to run it directly, via a specific runtime (e.g. a .jar package via Java runtime), or as a service, Binary Executable Agent can take care of it.
-It's a standalone component, coordinated by Domino Platform Coordinator, communicating with in via a two-way websocket connection, initiated by the agent itself.
+It's a standalone component, coordinated by Domino Platform Coordinator, communicating with it via a two-way websocket connection, initiated by the agent itself.

 **Table of contents**: